Firehawks-Robotics/VEX-Change-Up/README.md

 ## Git Branch Model

-Users should follow the Git branch model described in the [linked article](https://nvie.com/posts/a-successful-git-branching-model/).
+Contributers should follow the Git branch model described in the [linked article](https://nvie.com/posts/a-successful-git-branching-model/).